daviddelsol1998/Bootstrap-and-Spotify-App-final-project/README.md

 # Development Environment

 I have used VS code as my code editor along with the GoLive extension to write and test the website.
 I have used the prettier extension to format the code to follow industry standards.
-I was running Mac OS on one device and ubuntu on another device, while writting this project.
+I was running Mac OS on one device and ubuntu on another device, while writting this project to check how the website is looking on different platforms.
+The website was also tested on an android device.

+Git used for version control along with GitHub Desktop for ease of use.
+GitHub is used to store the project.

 HTML5 is used to display the website content.
 Javascript is used to display a message on top of the website addressing recruiters to inform them whether or not I am looking for a job at this time, this also greets them differently whether it is a weekend or not.